Pain Portal 2025

 I’m a speaker, writer, and facilitator, who creates spaces where grief and joy, limitation and possibility, are held together.

-• Keynotes, workshops, courses and ongoing groups grounded in lived experience
+• Keynotes, workshops, and courses

 • Consulting on access, care webs, and cultural change